erwinma1/OCR-Document-Reader/README.md

 4. Run the search and return the file, page, and the term that was found.
 5. Review those documents and record what took place.

+Results

+The project is able to successfully scan the pdf documents and retrieve the location of the search terms.